U.S. Government map of Greece.

 Then hike up to Ancient Thera, about 300-350 meters up.

 From there continue on up Moni Profiti Ilia.
 The Monastery of the Prophet Elijah shares the peak with a military radar installation and lots of radio relay gear.
 Some VHF troposcatter antennas point south toward Crete and microwave dishes provide links to closer islands of the Cyclades.
 The peak is at 564m.
-At left we are looking up at our goal.
+In this first picture we are looking up at our goal.

 View down from Moni Profiti Ilia, an airliner on final approach is seen from above.